randyrossi/vicii-kawari/README.md

 The core supports these video options:

     DVI (i.e. over an HDMI connector)
-    Analog RGB (i.e VGA or RGB for a 1084 monitor) R,G,B - .7Vp-p (75 ohm termination)
+    Analog RGB (i.e VGA or RGB for a 1084 monitor) using a custom cable R,G,B - .7Vp-p (75 ohm termination)
         H,V   - TTL
     Luma/Chroma (later mixed by the C64's RF modulator for composite video)

-    A CSYNC option can be enabled to output composite sync over the H output for some 1084-D monitors.

 The core can be configured to support all three or any subset of these options.